 Roses that are in too much shade have fewer blooms and a more spindly appearance as the rose grows leggy searching for more light.

-The only solutions to this is to transplant the rose to a location of your garden with more sun or perhaps cut back over hanging tree branches that may be casting shade on the rose.
+The only solution to this is to transplant the rose to a location in your garden with more sun or perhaps cut back overhanging tree branches that may be casting shade on the rose.

 It is best practice to plant roses around three feet apart to ensure the rose has enough light and therefore energy to bloom and to reduce the risk of fungal disease by increasing airflow around the foliage whilst giving you space to move around the rose for pruning and regular deadheading which increases the amount of blooms.

-The amount of sunlight is one of the most influential factor for how well rose bushes bloom and important for disease resistance.
+The amount of sunlight is one of the most influential factors for how well rose bushes bloom and is important for disease resistance.

 (Read my article, choosing the best pots for roses).